We are Musicians

 Intent

 Children will develop the musical skills of singing and playing, improvising and composing, and listening and responding to music.
-Through music, they will develop transferable skills such as team-working, leadership, creative thinking, problem-solving, presentation and performance skills
+Through music, they will develop transferable skills such as team-working, leadership, creative thinking, problem-solving, presentation and performance skills.

 Implementation